 Burgers, Burgers, Burgers!

-In terms of cuisine the American influence over the region is clear with the infamous rise of the Sasebo Burger.
+In terms of cuisine, the American influence over the region is clear with the infamous rise of the Sasebo Burger.
 Apparently, the burger was first introduced around the 1950s, once the American military started to occupy the nearby naval base, and subsequently introduced the recipes to the locals.
 Now, you can find a whole range of burger outlet’s littered across the city, and especially within minutes walk from the station.
 During our visit, we stumbled upon what appeared to be a retail store, so we decided to give our taste buds the Sasebo Burger experience.

 The burger was priced similar to other burger chains you can find across Tokyo, that is over 1000 yen for most burgers on the menu.
 However, I would describe the taste as satisfactory, as I feel I have had a lot more delicious and juicy burger indulgences back in Tokyo.
 Nonetheless, it is worth experimenting if you are in the area.

 Another famous dish in the area is affectionately labelled Toruko (Turkish) Rice (トルコ ライス), which is again inspired by a combination of cuisines.
 The dish is a fusion of pilaf rice, spaghetti and a fried pork cutlet all covered in sauce.
-Although, the style and ingredients of course vary from store to store.
-We were lucky to find a cafe which provided Toruko Rice utilising fried pilaf rice combined with a variation of pasta and pork cutlet covered in a sweet tasting sauce.
+Although, the style and ingredients, of course, vary from store to store.
+We were lucky to find a cafe which provided Toruko Rice utilising fried pilaf rice combined with a variety of pasta and a pork cutlet covered in a sweet tasting sauce.
 Be warned, the dish is very filling due to the extreme carb. content.
 However, it was tasty and very satisfying at the same time, so if you plan to try, make sure you come prepared with an empty stomach.

-Where is Sasebo ?
+Where is Sasebo?

 Getting to Sasebo, particularly from Tokyo will probably work out a little pricey, as budget carriers do not fly there directly.
-The closest local airports would be either Nagasaki or Saga, and most of the budget airlines or LCCs (Low Cost Carriers) will only fly to the main airport in Fukuoka.
+The closest local airports would be either Nagasaki or Saga and most of the budget airlines or LCCs (Low-Cost Carriers) will only fly to the main airport in Fukuoka.
 Of course, if Fukuoka is part of your itinerary then that is a bonus, as you can make it part of your Kyushu tour.
 However, it can also be painful if you’re on a tight budget.
-Alternatively, booking tickets well in advance should help you secure a lower fair, depending on your timing of purchase.
+Alternatively, booking tickets well in advance should help you secure a lower fair, depending on your timing of the purchase.
 I would estimate around a little above 20,000 yen on one of Japan’s major airlines to either Saga or Nagasaki Airport.

 For our journey, we secured tickets via Jetstar to Fukuoka, this cost around 10,000 yen return.
 After landing at Fukuoka airport, we then took an express limousine bus to Sasebo costing around 2,700 yen one way.
-If you wish to travel by train instead, it will cost you about 4,000 yen, however you will need to take the metro train into the city first, and swap trains at the main Hakata station.
+If you wish to travel by train instead, it will cost you about 4,000 yen, however, you will need to take the metro train into the city first, and swap trains at the main Hakata station.

-Anyhow, if you happen to be out in Kyushu, and you’re close by Sasebo or the Nagasaki area, Sasebo offers light entertainment.
+Anyhow, if you happen to be out in Kyushu, and you’re close to Sasebo or the Nagasaki area, Sasebo offers light entertainment.
 It is good for a day trip, to try their famous cuisine and/or to spend with your date at one of the many lookouts while you watch the pretty colours of the night fade with the falling sun.